willnorris/willnorris.com/src/_posts/2014-08-08-sending-webmentions-golang.md

 app using termbox (an ncurses alternative), doing a better job of selecting candidate links, speeding things up by sending webmentions asynchronously, and being smarter about brid.gy's responses for POSSE mentions.
 In the meantime, it's already in a very usable state, as this is what I've been using to send webmentions for the last couple of weeks.
+And in case it's not apparent, the command line tool doesn't care at all what publishing platform you use.

 You can find links to source, docs, and install instructions at <https://willnorris.com/go/webmention>, as well as some of my other go projects (mostly indieweb related) at <https://willnorris.com/go/>.